3ickleonerd/sei-trader/README.md

 ## Getting Started

-1. Start a conversation with the Sei Trader Telegram bot (http://t.me/seitraderofficialbot)
+1. Start a conversation with the Smart Duck Telegram bot (http://t.me/seitraderofficialbot)
 2. Create your first trading agent
 3. Fund your escrow address with USDT & SEI (Use faucets on testnet)
 4. Begin asking for trading advice and execute trades

 ---

-**Built with ❤️ for the Sei ecosystem** 🌊
+**Built with ❤️ for the DuckChain ecosystem** 🌊